lapraskwan/Ultimate-Tic-Tac-Toe/README.md

 ```

 ## AI Performance
 I implemented the AI using Monte Carlo Tree Search.
-Currently, without any improvements on the algorithm, when tested with 1000 games, it achieved a win rate of 95% against a random player,
-with 2.1% draw and 2.9% loss.
+Using 100 iterations per move, the AI wins 99 games out of 100, with 1 draw, against a random agent.
+Using 1000 iterations per move, the AI wins all 100 games against a random agent.
+Using 10000 iterations per move, the AI can beat me sometimes.

 ## Sample Game Board and Result
 ```